How difficult can it be to say a simple phrase such as “hello” in Russian?

 If you don’t want to risk saying something out of place, it’s a good idea to always use this greeting:

-It’s funny how such a simple thing as “hello” can be such a difficult word in Russian.
+It’s funny how such a simple thing as “hello” can be such a difficult word in the Russian language.

 But like most things in life, you can make Russian easier if you split it up into smaller parts.